hichem1987/livraisons_jebouquinetn_hichem_hamdaoui/README.md

 ### Presentation
-project realized during a trainship session . we had to use MEAN stack to finish the job , technologies were AngularJs , NodeJs , Express , MangoDb to read about the project functionnalities, attached to the project a french document called Cahier des Charges - JeBouquine.tn.docx. it is about an e commerce web site for selling books.
+project realized during a trainship session . we had to use MEAN stack to finish the job , technologies were AngularJs , NodeJs , Express , MangoDb to read about the project functionnalities, attached to the project folder root a french document called Cahier des Charges - JeBouquine.tn.docx. it is about an e commerce web site for selling books.
 ### Prerequisites
 installation nodeJs et mongoDB